shubhraj29/Building-an-AI-model-using-Python-and-Scikit-learn/README.md

  - pandas for managing the data.
  - numpy for mathematical operations.
- - sklearn for machine learning and machine-learning-pipeline related functions.
+ - sklearn for machine learning and machine-learning-pipeline-related functions.
  - seaborn for visualizing the data.
  - matplotlib for additional plotting tools.